 Student Loans and Loan Repayment

 Borrowing to go to school can be a daunting prospect, but for students who are responsible and prepared, loans can be a good funding option to help fill the gap between costs and other financial aid.
 A loan is a borrowed sum of money that must be paid back to a lender, generally with interest.
 Students who are enrolled in school at least half-time (generally 6 credits) typically have their loans in deferment, meaning they are not required to make payments while in school.
-When students graduate, fall below half-time, or withdraw from school, the grace period on their loan begins.
-The grace period is a certain length of time, typically six months, that is free before you must start repaying on your student loans.
-Interest may accrue on your loan during the grace period, depending on which type of loan you have.
-Before leaving school, it is a good idea to begin to devise a plan to pay off your loans.
-Although not required to make payments on your loan during the grace period, you can!
-As you get close to graduation and repayment, it is a good idea to check in with your lender(s) and servicer(s).
-The lender is the financial institution that provided your loans, and the servicer is who you will be making your payments to.
-If you are unsure of who your servicer is, you can log on to the National Student Loan Data System to find out.
+When students graduate, fall below half-time, or withdraw from school, they have a six-month grace period before they must start repaying their loans.
+Interest may accrue on loans during the grace period, depending on the type of loan.

 There are numerous types of student loans.
 The most commonly used are: